w3c/wot/TF-TD/Tutorial.md

 * Name: Name of the action
 * InputData: Which input data is associated with this action
 * OutputData: Which output data is associated with this action

+### Event
+The interaction variant Event enables an intention to be notified from the Thing on a certain condition.
+There are 2 mandatory vocabularies defined within the Event:

+* Name: Name of the action
+* OutputData: Which data is associated with this event